-India, in second place, is earmarked as a significant future growth market for YouTube.
+India, prominent in both sets of stats, is earmarked as a significant future growth market for YouTube.
 As of August 2018, Google announced that that there were 245 million active YouTube users in India.
-This figure is predicted to double over the next two years.
+This figure was predicted to double over the next two years.
 Online video accounts for 75% of data traffic in the country – and with 4G networks improving, this is likely to further increase.

-Those looking to cash in on this surge in traffic from the world’s second-most populous country might do well to note YouTube statistics that show 95% of this content was consumed in local languages.
+Those looking to cash in on the surge in traffic from the world’s second-most populous country might do well to note YouTube statistics that show 95% of YouTube content is India consumed in local languages.
 A one-size fits all international approach to content creation, then, will not pass muster in this huge and diverse nation.